weddige/quayside/README.md

 docker run --rm -v "$(pwd):/data/" nablac0d3/sslyze:5.0.0 www.google.com --json_out /data/result.json
 ```

-To do the same via quayside we need to define sslyze in a file called `quayside.yaml`:
+To do the same via quayside we need to define sslyze in the quayside configuration.
+Quayside is searching for its configuration at the following locations:

+ * `./quayside.yaml`
+ * `~/.quayside.yaml`

 ```yaml
 sslyze: